What can you do with rules?

 - Synchronization of a transaction from the payment processor/e-commerce to your accounting system.

 - Update of the created QuickBooks Online transaction based on the information inside of it, which happens almost instantly based on the conditions of the flow.

 Below is an example on how to create a rule to apply class for payment transactions.
 However you can use the same principle to build any flow and adjust Synder to your specific needs.

 1. Go to Smart rules tab on the left menu → Rules → green Create rule button

 2. As a trigger that starts the flow we select the Sales Receipt → Created → Rule* button.
-Once you sync a transaction via Synder, you will have both Expense and Sales Receipt/Invoice created in QuickBooks, and the created sales receipt will trigger a rule to work.
+Once you sync a transaction via Synder, you will have both Expense and Sales Receipt/Invoice created in QuickBooks Online, and the created sales receipt will trigger a rule to work.

 *Rule means that you are going to specify additional conditions for the rule to be applied to specific Sales Receipts.
 You can select Action right away if you want the flow to be applied to each of the synchronized Sales Receipts.

 3. Now we start to build our if-then algorithm.
 From the “Select field” dropdown select Amount → Greater or equals → 100 → click Yes.
 That means if the amount of a transaction equals or is greater than 100, then the action described at the next step will be applied to the sales receipt.